RexxLA/rexx-repository/ARB/standards/work-in-progress/document/configuration.md

 - the value of #Version;

-- the largest value of n such that #ArgExists.1.n is '1', see nnn;
+- the largest value of n such that #ArgExists.1.n is '1', see <!--TODO-->nnn;

 - the value of #Arg.1.n where n is an integer value provided as input.